 The Ford FG5250PBR

-With its dual-fuel technology, the Ford FG5250PBR delivers 120/240V, and offers power and flexibility.
-Running on gasoline, it boasts a running wattage of 4,250W and a peak wattage of 5,250W.
-When powered by propane, it delivers 3,800 running watts and 4,750 peak watts.
+Featuring dual-fuel technology, the Ford FG5250PBR provides 120/240V, and offers both power and versatility.
+Running on gasoline, it delivers a running wattage of 4,250W and a starting wattage of 5,250W.
+When propane-powered, it offers 3,800 running watts and 4,750 starting watts.

 Ford’s patented Switch & Go technology allows you to switch from propane to gasoline or from gasoline to propane while the generator is running.

-Featuring a noise rating of 76 dBA (less noisy than a shower), the generator is equipped with both a standard recoil pull-rope starting mechanism and a straightforward and intuitive electric starter (battery included) for starting.
-Furthermore, the FG5250PBR can be remotely started, providing users with added ease of use (key fob included).
+With a noise rating of 76 dBA (less noisy than a shower), the generator features a manual recoil starter system, but also a convenient and easy-to-use electric starter (battery included).
+Additionally, the FG5250PBR features remote starting, offering users increased convenience (key fob included).

-Regarding its running time, the FG5250PBR, with a 4 gallons fuel capacity, can operate for around 11 hours at 50% load with a full tank of gasoline (fuel consumption around 0.36 GPH).
-When using propane, it can run for around 9 hours (estimation based on a 20 lbs tank - propane consumption around 0.52 GPH).
+The running time of the FG5250PBR, with its 4 gallons fuel capacity, can reach around 11 hours at 50% load on a full tank of gasoline (fuel consumption around 0.36 GPH).
+With propane, it can reach around 9 hours (estimation based on a 20 lbs tank - propane consumption around 0.52 GPH).

 Outlets